What are the most important SEO terms? An overview

 White hat SEO

 White hat SEO, as you’ve probably guessed from the name, is the opposite of black hat SEO.
-On the contrary to black hat concepts, the guidelines are strictly adhered to and spam tactics are steered clear of.
-If a mix of both is used, it’s referred to a grey hat SEO and is the most often used concept when it comes to search engine optimisation.
-Administrators principally stick to the search engine guidelines and interpret them freely, but may occasionally fall back on one or two tricks.
+On the contrary to black hat concepts, guidelines are strictly adhered to and spam tactics are avoided.
+If a mix of both is used, it’s referred to as grey hat SEO and is the most often used concept when it comes to search engine optimisation.
+Web masters principally stick to the search engine guidelines and interpret them freely, but may occasionally bend the rules a little.